 A taste of our history is represented in the fascinating quarterly exhibits at the Capitol.
-From seeing the actual medical instruments used in surgery in rural Arkansas to instruments used in making Ozark folk music, there's always an interesting bit of Arkansas history to see.
+From seeing the actual medical instruments used in surgery in old, rural Arkansas to instruments used in making Ozark folk music, there's always an interesting bit of Arkansas history to see.
 Our quarterly exhibits are presented in four enclosed galleries on the Capitol's first floor.
 Permanent exhibits are located on the third and fourth floors.
 Be sure to stop by as a bonus to your Capitol tour!

 Past revolving exhibits:

 A Capitol in Progress